Parallel Python#

 Dask provides several options, inc Dask DataFrames, Dask Arrays, Dask Bags, Dask Delayed and Dask Futures.
 This decision depends on the type of analyzed data and already existing code.
 Additionally Dask has support for scalable machine learning with DaskML.

-In this course we use Delayed functions.
-Delayed functions are useful in parallelising existing code.
+In this course we use delayed functions.
+Delayed functions are useful in parallelizing existing code.
 This approach delays function calls and creates a graph of the computing process.
 From the graph, Dask can then divide the work tasks to different workers whenever parallel computing is possible.
-Keep in mind that the other ways of code parallelisation might suit better in different use cases.
+Keep in mind that the other ways of code parallelization might suit you better in different use cases.

-The changes to code are exactly the same for all parallization set-ups.
+The changes to code are exactly the same for all parallelization setups.
 The most simple changes could be:

 • For-loops: